Snow, wind hammer U.S. Northeast in 'life-threatening' blizzard | Science-Environment

 A powerful winter storm engulfed the U.S. Northeast on Monday, blanketing much of the region in heavy snow, blasting coastal areas with high winds and bringing New York City and other major urban centers to nearly a standstill.
 The nor'easter - an East Coast storm with winds blowing from the northeast - could bring accumulations of 1 to 2 feet (31 cm to 61 cm) to the country's most densely populated region before tapering off on Tuesday, the National Weather Service said.

-In Boston, health officials announced the closure Monday of a COVID-19 vaccine clinic at the Reggie Lewis Center, a large indoor sports center.
-Still, some Northeasterners greeted the heavy snowfall with excitement, taking to social media to share photos of streets, parks and backyards blanketed with the white stuff, as well as happy pets playing in the snow.
+In Boston, health officials closed a COVID-19 vaccine clinic at the Reggie Lewis Center, a large indoor sports center.
+Some Northeasterners welcomed the heavy snowfall, sharing on social media photos of streets, parks and backyards blanketed with the white stuff, and happy pets playing in the snow.

 "The amount of snow in my backyard is insane!
 Plus it's still snowing!
 It's halfway up the back fence," New York City resident Sarah posted on Twitter.